2019 Vault Rankings

-The Data Center Group generates about 30% of Intel’s revenue with chips for server-platforms and related products designed for the enterprise, cloud, and communication infrastructure market.
+The Data Center Group generates about a third of Intel's revenue with chips for server-platforms and related products designed for the enterprise, cloud, government, and communication infrastructure markets.

 Intel makes most of its products in its own manufacturing facilities, which allows the company to control the process for quality, speed, and flexibility.
 For some communications, connectivity, networking, field programmable, and memory components the company outsources manufacturing to third parties.
 Intel handles test and assembly in-house and through contractors.

-Intel Corp. is based in California and has more than 150 locations around the globe with assembly and test facilities in China, Costa Rica, Malaysia, and Vietnam and six water fabrication in Arizona, Oregon, New Mexico, Ireland, Israel and other countries.
-Sales are well-distributed geographically with customers in China (including Hong Kong) and Singapore each generate about a quarter of Intel's sales, followed by US customers who supply 20% of revenue, and customers in Taiwan who kick in more than 15% of revenue.
+Intel Corp. is based in California and has more than 150 locations around the globe with assembly and test facilities in China, Malaysia, and Vietnam and six water fabrication in Arizona, Oregon, New Mexico, Ireland, Israel and other countries.
+Sales are well-distributed geographically with customers in China (including Hong Kong) generating about a quarter of Intel's sales, followed by Singapore and US customers, about 20% each, and customers in Taiwan who kick in more than 15% of revenue.

 Sales and Marketing

 Intel sells its products primarily to original equipment manufacturers (OEMs) and original design manufacturers (ODMs).
-ODMs provide design and manufacturing services to branded and unbranded private label resellers.
 In addition, Intel products are sold to makers of industrial and communications equipment.

 Its customers also include those who buy PC components and other products through distributor, reseller, retail, and OEM channels.
 Intel's worldwide reseller sales channel consists of thousands of indirect customers, who are systems builders that purchase microprocessors and other products from distributors.
 The microprocessors and other products are also available in direct retail outlets.

-Intel’s three largest customers account for nearly 40% of the total revenue.
-The biggest are Dell Technologies and Lenovo Group, with 15% of sales each, and HP Inc. with about 10%.
+Intel's three largest customers account for nearly 40% of revenue.
+They are Dell Technologies, more than 15% of sales, and Lenovo Group and HP Inc., each with about 10%.